segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/clevertap/index.md

 | Journey Id | Helps uniquely identify the journey in which the campaign is present. |
 | Campaign labels | Represent the labels added for the campaign. |

-You can refer to CleverTap's [Derived Events & Attributes](https://docs.clevertap.com/docs/export-format){:target="_blank”} to determine which attributes CleverTap forward to Segment.
+You can refer to CleverTap's [Derived Events & Attributes](https://docs.clevertap.com/docs/export-format){:target="_blank”} documentation to determine which attributes CleverTap forward to Segment.

 ## Adding Destinations